booyaa/wifiscanner/README.md

 A crate to list WiFi hotspots in your area.

-Only support OSX computers.
-Linux is being added in this release.
+As of v0.3.0 now supports OSX and Linux.
 Windows to follow.

 Inspired by Maurice Svay's node-wifiscanner (https://github.com/mauricesvay/node-wifiscanner)

+Tests shameless pilfered from Christian Kuster's node-wifi-scanner (https://github.com/ancasicolica/node-wifi-scanner)

 # Usage